 Used oil can be reused after special processing.

-Waste oils must preferably be sent for regeneration or another recycling process that leads to an equivalent or better result than regeneration.
+Waste oils must be sent for regeneration or another recycling process that leads to an equivalent or better result for environmental protection than regeneration if

 - it is technically possible to produce a base oil from the waste oil and